-"Being apart from your loved one is an unpleasant and often stressful time and as migration specialists, with over 14 year experience helping hundreds of Filipino visa grants move to Australia, we are ready to start your journey towards a wonderful life together.
+"Being apart from your loved one is an unpleasant and often stressful time and as migration specialists, with over 15 year experience helping hundreds of Filipino visa grants move to Australia, we are ready to start your journey towards a wonderful life together.
 I understand what it is like to leave the Philippines and move to Australia - I did it myself in the late Sixties.
-RESPALL(Migration) Australia (RMA) has developed a unique pathway for defacto application with simplified visa documentation and continuous support systems when you arrive in Australia.
-It takes away the uncertainty and fuss and is available for a single fixed fee which will include ant other family members in the application.
+RESPALL (Migration) Australia (RMA) has developed a unique pathway for e-de facto application with simplified visa documentation and continuous support systems when you arrive in Australia.
+It takes away the uncertainty and fuss and is available for a single fixed fee which will include any other family members in the application.
 There are no hidden surprises later on.
 Call us today and before you know it you will be Down Under with your partner again."Jose Respall, Founder & Director

-We know you want to be reunited as soon as possible which is why RMA will lodge a Visitor's Visa or Tourist Visa at the same time as your specific Partner Class UF and Subclass 309 (de facto) visa application at the Australian Embassy in Manila, Philippines.
+We know you want to be reunited as soon as possible which is why RMA will lodge a Visitor's Visa or Tourist Visa at the same time as your specific Partner Class UF and Subclass 309 (de facto) visa application electronically online.
+We were the first Australian migration agent in the Philippines to lodge an e-partner visa on the 11th of December 2013.
 By doing this we intend to have you departing for Australia from the Philippines while we await for approval of the De Facto Visa Application.
 This is just one of the initiatives that we provide.

 We are with you each step of the way.